Dogs love to eat people's food, and occasionally we love sharing with them.

-This sweetener is commonly found in candy, gum, toothpaste, mouthwash, and some pharmaceuticals.
-Xylitol is extremely toxic to dogs, and can be fatal.
-It over-stimulates insulin release in dogs, leading to extreme low blood sugar (hypoglycemia) which can further lead to seizures and liver failure.
+- Xylitol: This sweetener is commonly found in candy, gum, toothpaste, mouthwash, and some pharmaceuticals.
+Xylitol is extremely toxic to dogs and can be fatal.
+It over-stimulates insulin release in dogs, leading to extremely low blood sugar (hypoglycemia) which can further lead to seizures and liver failure.

-Onions and garlic are acutely poisonous to dogs.
+- Onions and Garlic: Onions and garlic are acutely poisonous to dogs.
 Plants in the allium family have disulfides and thiosulphates, which damage the red blood cells and lead to anemia if dogs ingest them.
-However, it would take a large quantity of onions or garlic to cause serious illness.
+However, it would take a large number of onions or garlic to cause serious illness.

-Dogs can have allergies, just like people.
+- Dairy: Dogs can have allergies, just like people.
 Dairy is one of the most common pet allergies.
 Dogs do not have the lactase required to digest dairy products, and so they are lactose-intolerant.
-Feeding them dairy treats can cause upset stomach and digestive discomfort.
+Feeding them dairy treats can cause an upset stomach and digestive discomfort.

 Emergency Care at Animal Care Center of Castle Pines